 The current default Map Viewer experience in ArcGIS Online is Map Viewer Classic.
 If you want to change the default experience to the new Map Viewer, you’ll need to do so from your organization’s settings.
 See Primary map viewer.

 The default Map Viewer experience you should use depends on what features are most needed when creating your maps for the field.
-If your maps require configuring pop-ups, refresh intervals, or creating feature templates (as described below), you may want to keep Map Viewer Classic as the default Map Viewer experience.
+If your maps require configuring pop-ups or creating feature templates (as described below), you may want to keep Map Viewer Classic as the default Map Viewer experience.
 Regardless of which Map Viewer is the default for your organization, both are always accessible.

 The new Map Viewer includes a pop-up experience that is not yet supported in the Field Maps mobile app.
 If you configure pop-ups in the new Map Viewer, your pop-up may not work as expected when opened in Field Maps.
 Consider the following when editing your pop-ups for use in Field Maps: